haddocking/haddocking.github.io/education/molmod_online/index.md

 File transfer to and from the VM is quite straightforward and it is described here: [https://nmrbox.org/faqs/file-transfer](https://nmrbox.org/faqs/file-transfer){:target="_blank"}.

 In this course we will be working with command lines.
-For those of you who are not familiar with it, a lot of useful tutorials and documentation can be found [here](https://nmrbox.org/faqs/terminal-help){:target="_blank"}.
+For those of you who are not familiar with it, a lot of useful tutorials and documentation can be found [here](#familiarize-yourself-with-linux-terminal-and-command-lines).
 To find the terminal, look for a black icon with a `$_` symbol on it.
 Once you are familiar with the use of the terminal and basic command lines, we can start the Molecular Dynamics tutorial.